Home Business & Other LaTeX Cookbook - Second Edition

 \end{frame}

-9. This frame will show an emphasized block with the title:
+9. This frame will show an emphasized block with a title:

 \begin{frame}{Another Title With Uppercased Words}